When it comes to home adventures, backyard camping is one of our favorites. And you are going to learn why.

 Breaking out your munchies supplies and trying out fireside feasts is not the only way to have fun while camping in the backyard.

-There are plenty of pastime activities that you and your kids can take part in to unplug the night’s awesomeness.
+You and your kids can participate in plenty of pastime activities to unplug the night’s awesomeness.

 You can tell campfire stories, sing campfire songs, gaze at the stars, flashlights onto the sky, or make shadow puppets against your backyard walls.